-B60: Biology Practicum II Instructor: Biology Faculty Coordinator: Prof. Crosby museum techniques, and preparation of bioplastic mounts.
+B61: Techniques for Biology Technologists IIInstructor: Biology Faculty

+Coordinator: Prof. Crosby

 This course is available only to Biology Technology students.
-Biology Practicum II is a continuation of Biology Practicum I. It is designed to provide an opportunity for Biology Technology students to develop a basic understanding of, and practical experience in, selected techniques in laboratory and field biology.
-Techniques will include media preparation, maintaining biological cultures,
+Techniques for Biology Technologists II is a continuation of Techniques for Biology Technologists I. It is designed to provide an opportunity for Biology Technology students to develop a basic understanding of, and practical experience in, selected techniques in laboratory and field biology.
+Techniques will include media preparation, maintaining biological cultures, museum techniques, and preparation of bioplastic mounts.